Tuesday, January 7th - Following MCPS, The Heights School will be closed due to inclement weather.

 • Age: Entering Grades 7-9

-• Cost: $2100 plus airfare and covers all food, lodging, and group outfitting (except optional airport meals)
+• Cost: $2100 plus transportation and covers all food, lodging, and group outfitting (except airport meals)

 Colorado 14ers: Weminuche Wilderness, San Juan Mountains